 One downside of a rectangular bag is that a lot of heat can escape from the opening.
 Bags with shoulder baffles reduce this effect by narrowing the opening.
 Those with drawstrings to pull the baffle tight are even better.
 The REI Siesta and TETON Polara and Celsius have excellent baffles.

 Zipper Baffle or Draft Tube

 Look for a bag with a substantial baffle running the full length of the zipper to keep drafts outside where they belong.
 The Siesta and Polara both have effective zipper baffles.

 A full-length zipper lets you open your sleeping bag up entirely to use as a comforter or lounge blanket.
 We're all for enhanced versatility.
-The Wenzel Grande is a great picnic option.
+The Slumberjack Country Squire 0 is a great picnic option.
 Other zipper considerations include: